jonjonsonjr/test-docs/README.md

 - perform basic operations on the remote media (such as play/pause),
 - and get back to the Cast Player page (by clicking on album art).

-It also provides an extended component to show the "upcoming" item in your queue if you have a queue with auto-play turned on.
-The Mini-Controller should be visible **if and only if** the remote video is playing.
+It also provides an extended component to show the "upcoming" item if you have a queue with auto-play turned on.
+The Mini-Controller should be visible **if and only if** remote media is playing.
 For audio-only content such as music, you might need to have to component available for local playback.

-CCL provides a compound component for the Mini-Controller that can be added to the layout XML of your pages.
+CCL provides a component for the Mini-Controller that can be added to the layout XML of your pages.
 Here is an example:

 ```xml
 <com.google.sample.castcompanionlibrary.widgets.MiniController